Lohikar/Aurora-docs/initialization.md

 ## Basic Usage ##
 Overriding/defining `New()` should be avoided when possible in favor of `Initialize()`.

 `Initialize()` always has at least one argument: `mapload`.
 It is always the first argument. `mapload` is `TRUE` if the atom is being initialized during server startup, `FALSE` otherwise.
 If any other arguments are passed to `New()`, they will come after mapload.
-Initialize must return parent.
+Initialize must return parent or call parent and return an initialization hint.

 Example:
 ```